Ayobamininuola/MS-Project-1/README.md

      - **Feature** - This allows frequent users to see specific movies recommended by other users.
      - **Reason for not featuring in this release** - Time factor.

+ - **More Movie Apps**
+     - **Feature** - This will include more movie apps in the Movie apps pages as the present is limited.
+     - **Reason for not featuring in this release** - Other movie apps the developer wanted to include are not available in developer's region at the time of developing the site.

 ## Testing

 * W3C Markup Validation Service